Maitreya teachings: History

 The belief in Maitreya began in the late Han Dynasty.
 Buddhist texts about Maitreya in China come from translations by the monks An Shiao (安世高), Lokaksema in the 2nd century, Dharmaraksa (竺法護) in the 3rd century, Dao-An (道安) in the 4th century, and Kumarajiva in the 5th century.
 The belief in being reborn in Maitreya's place, the Tusita realm, originated from these translated texts.
 Mahayana Buddhism has two concepts of holy land, the pure land of Amitabha and the holy land of Maitreya.
 The concept of Maitreya's holy land was so popular that in the 4th-6th centuries, the belief in Maitreya spreads throughout China.
 This belief was mixed with the folk belief in the heaven of Xi Wang Mu, which had been believed for hundreds of years.

 During the Northern and Southern Dynasties (420-589), a large number of Maitreyan “pseudo-scriptures” emerged.
 The emergence of the pseudo-scriptures was closely related to the difficult conditions of society at that time.
-In other words, when difficult living conditions prevailed and criminals were rampant in society, people in general really yearned for a “messiah”, like Maitreya, who could vanquish all the villains and stabilize the world.
+In other words, when difficult living conditions prevailed and criminals were rampant in society, people in general yearned for a “messiah”, like Maitreya, who could vanquish all the villains and stabilize the world.
 At that time, there began to be people claiming to be incarnations of Maitreya Buddha who would be the savior and change the world.

 During the reign of Emperor Wu of Liang, Fu Dashi (傅大士), a native of Yiwu in Wuzhou, was a famous Buddhist monk who referred to himself as the “Wise and Benevolent Master who had been enlightened under the Shuanglin Tree”, and who had attained the Samadhi of Shurangama and Anasravajnana, began to spread belief in Maitreya.
 At that time, belief in Maitreya was very popular and a group was born that believed in and worshiped Maitreya.
 This is one of the early traces of the Maitreya sect (彌勒教).
 Forty years after Fu Dashi's death, there is a movement called Jianguomenzhibian (建國門之變) emerged, a political movement that used Maitreya Buddha of Maitreya sect to carry out a rebellious movement to overthrow the government and establish a new state.